17 Black Friday Email Examples + Tips

 When Black Friday arrives, you need to create messages that will highlight your amazing offers using a sense of urgency!
 Let’s see how these examples perform:

 Subject line: 👆 Better than their deals 👇

 An awesome Black Friday campaign by Miracle Brand to entice shoppers and allow them to bundle up for the holiday!

-The first thing we notice here is the intriguing Black Friday email subject line meant to show that this campaign has an offer that’s better than their competitors!
+What works: The first thing we notice here is the attention-grabbing Black Friday email subject line meant to show that this campaign has an offer that’s better than its competitors!
 This is a clever technique to draw attention to your campaign during a hectic inbox day.

 Design-wise, the brand uses a beautiful and clean email design, straightforward copy, and a CTA that stands out.
 What’s more, Miracle grabs the opportunity to cross-promote between email and Instagram.
 This will inspire shoppers and allow them to check your followers’ content that’ll power up the credibility of the brand.